 2018 – WFC celebrates 50th anniversary

 Now, 50 years later, we can look back proudly at half a century of fashion history.
 It’s an industry that has changed quite rapidly and will continue to change.
-And the WFC aims to change with it!
+And WFC Amsterdam aims to change with it!

 To celebrate its 50th anniversary on the 27th of March 2018, a special book was commissioned by the World Fashion Centre in Amsterdam.
 The book focuses on the past, the present and the future.
 An independent project team interviewed tenants from the fashion industry and related sectors to tell their stories in words and images.
-These stories reflect the entrepreneurship, energy, and creativity that have found a home at the WFC over the last half century.
+These stories reflect the entrepreneurship, energy, and creativity that have found a home at WFC Amsterdam over the last half century.
 The book is also a celebration of fashion as a whole, and is a must-have for everyone working in the fashion industry as well as a source of inspiration for students as well as entrepreneurs.
 That is also one of the main reasons for publishing it.